TechEmpower/FrameworkBenchmarks/README.md

 the same topics:

 * **Use specific versions**: If you're updating any software or dependency, please be specific with the version number.
-Also, update the appropriate `README` to reflect that change
+Also, update the appropriate `README` to reflect that change.
+Don't rely on the package manager to deliver a specific version, apt consistently returns different versions on Ubuntu 12.04 vs 14.04.
 * **Rope in experts**: If you're making a performance tweak, our team may not be able to verify your code--we are not experts in every language.
 It's always helpful to ping expert users and provide a basic introduction on their credentials.
 If you